|

 In election cycles, liberals struggle to keep the focus on the primary issues that affect each and every person and family, and not get dragged into 1) tangential issues, such as abortion, gun control, gay marriage, etc. that truly affect only a comparative few, or 2) personal attacks that serve to divert attention from the real issues.

 In keeping with their strict and punitive Old Testament orientation, conservatives hold that evil and sin are the norm within humankind, and therefore a system of order, hierarchy and severe punishment must remain in place.
-Naturally, the strong and exemplary people (the royals, the nobles, the wealthy and their henchmen) shall be considered the keepers of this order, and all others shall be subject to this "chain of subordination" as Edmund Burke, the father of modern conservativism referred to it.
+Naturally, the strong and exemplary people (the royals, the nobles, the wealthy and their henchmen) shall be considered the keepers of this order, and all others shall be subject to this "chain of subordination" as Edmund Burke, the father of modern conservativism called it.
 As a result of this worldview of humanity awash in sin and depravity, and the unworthiness of most people, conservatives live in constant fear and separateness from the bulk of humanity.
-Their ultra-sensitive sensibilities are easily offended by non-normative behavior such as alternative art, music, literature and lifestyles.
+If most humans are sinful, then the world is an exceedingly dangerous place.
+SO they must ever be on-guard to anything that might threaten their clan.
+This leads to their ultra-sensitive sensibilities being easily offended by non-normative behavior such as alternative art, music, literature and lifestyles.
 They are predisposed to consider someone guilty until proven innocent.
-This negative and pessimistic view of humanity explains why conservatives have little empathy for "the other" and wish no particular "social contract" with them.
+This negative, pessimistic and fearful view of humanity explains why conservatives have little empathy for "the other" and wish no particular "social contract" with them.

 Liberals, if they are Christian (which many are) place more stock in the New Testament orientation of love for one another.
 Those liberals who are not very religious maintain a secular humanist perpsective which accords dignity, worth and inherent goodness to most people.
-Liberals are far less prone to be offended by alternative lifestyles or tradition-challenging art, music and literature.
+Liberals are far less prone to being offended by alternative lifestyles or tradition-challenging art, music and literature.
 They are predisposed to consider someone innocent until proven guilty.
-With a far more optimistic and positive view of other people, liberals are more prone to want to help others and not allow anyone to fall between the cracks of society.
+With a far more optimistic and positive view of other people, liberals are far less fearful of the world, and therefore are more prone to want to help others and not allow anyone to fall between the cracks of society.

 TO RECAP: